learn-co-curriculum/phrg-rspec-intro/README.md

   end

   describe "#last_name" do
-    it "is the first name for the person" do person = described_class.new(last_name: "Expected Last Name")
+    it "is the last name for the person" do person = described_class.new(last_name: "Expected Last Name")

       expect(person.last_name).to eq("Expected Last Name")